Privacy Notice

 • Sexual orientation

-How NHS and care services use your information
+How the NHS and care services use your information

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected to help ensure you get the best possible care and treatment.

 You have a choice about whether you want your confidential patient information to be used in this way.
+If you are happy with this use of information you do not need to do anything.
+If you do choose to opt out your confidential patient information will still be used to support your individual care.

 NHS Continuing Healthcare

-NHS Continuing Health Care (CHC) is explained by NHS Choices here.
+NHS Continuing Healthcare (CHC) is explained here.

-To determine if someone is eligible for CHC and to then arrange a care and support package that meets their assessed needs, information about the individual will need to be collected, reviewed and shared with care providers, such as care homes.
+To determine if someone is eligible for CHC and to then arrange a care and support package that meets their assessed needs, information about the individual will need to be collected, reviewed and shared with care providers such as care homes.

 • Behaviour